 - Epithelial ovarian cancer (epithelial ovarian tumours) – derived from cells on the surface of the ovary

-- Stromal ovarian cancer (sex cord stromal tumours) – develops within the cells that hold the ovaries together.
+- Stromal ovarian cancer (sex cord stromal tumours) – develops within the cells that hold the ovaries together

 - Cancers from other organs in the body can spread to the ovaries – metastatic cancers.
-A metastatic cancer is one that spreads from where it first arose as a primary tumour to other locations in the body.
+A metastatic cancer is one that spreads from where it first arose as a primary tumour to other locations in the body

 How does it develop?

-In ovarian cancer, cells in the ovary start to change and grow abnormally.
+Cells in the ovary start to change and grow abnormally.
 If the cancer isn’t identified at an early stage, it can breach the ovary skin and spread to the abdomen and pelvis (peritoneal cavity).